benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Tag01.png)

-**R2:** For any quantifier except '&' - a tag defined in a branch cannot be referenced in other branches, and cannot be referenced left of the quantifier.
+**R2 - Tag scope:** For any quantifier except '&' - a tag defined in a branch cannot be referenced in other branches, and cannot be referenced left of the quantifier.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Illegal-Tag03-1.png)